justirma/goremoteli/content/post/3-tips-for-onboarding-remote-employees-in-2019.md

 My name is Irma Mesa.
 I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
 I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
 Now, I'm paying it forward.

-Join our community and receive coaching to become successful at remote work [here](https://remotenewbie.com).

-Talk soon.

-Irma
+Thanks for reading!
+Keep up with our blogs, courses and free webinars by subscribing to our weekly newsletter.
+[Subscribe](https://theweeklyhuman.substack.com/)